A-Morabet/invoice-generator-allied/readme.md

 It will then proceed to create a list of dates that respect the conditions given by the user.
 The calendar is then rendered on a table alongside the patient's name, fees and total amount.
-It also has an option to be toggled off and the invoice can also be printed without any buttons through the "Print Invoice" button.
+Both calendar and table can be toggled off and the invoice can also be printed with hidden buttons through the "Print Invoice" button.

 Made with HTML, Javascript and CSS only.